PeppyHare/r/content/notes/research/warpxm-101.md

 ## Prerequisites: Warpy

 The `warpy` Python module under `tools/warpy` contains helpful classes and functions that can be used to build and run input files for `warpxm`.
-You need to install a few additional Python modules to make use of `warpy`:
+You need to install a few additional Python modules to make full use of the plotting and diagnostic modules in `warpy`:

 ```
 pip install numpy matplotlib h5py